SOLD OUT! An Introduction to Soil Identification for Foresters

 This course is limited to a maximum of 16 delegates to ensure that everyone can contribute and have their individual questions answered.

-Included in the price is a copy of the Forestry Commission Field Guide entitled ‘The identification of soils for forest management’.
-Tea, coffee and water will be provided but please bring a packed lunch as lunch is not provided.
+Tea and coffee will be provided on arrival, please bring a packed lunch as lunch is not provided.
 Bring outdoor clothing and suitable footwear for the outdoor sessions.

 Dr Andy Moffat